-Long-term alcohol abuse is associated with liver and cardiovascular disease, cancer, and nervous system damage, as well as psychiatric problems such as depression, anxiety, and antisocial personality disorder.
+Long-term alcohol abuse is associated with liver and cardiovascular disease, cancer, nervous system damage, and psychiatric problems such as depression, anxiety, and antisocial personality disorder.

 Alcohol and its consumption can cause a series of marked changes in behavior.
 Even low doses significantly affect judgment and coordination.
 In small amounts, it can induce feelings of relaxation and calm, suppress anxiety, and, in some, inspire feelings of confidence.